 - Passport and photocopy

-- A supporting document showing why you need an NIE (e.g. employment offer, rental agreement, letter of intent)
+- Three months of payslips or a supporting document showing why you need an NIE (an employment offer, rental agreement or letter of intent)

 Processing takes around 2 to 4 weeks at the consulate.
-Book the appointment early because slots fill up.
+Book your appointment early because slots fill up fast.

 If you have not sorted it before arriving, the Oficina de Extranjería in Algeciras handles NIE applications for the Campo de Gibraltar area.
-Bring the same documents and be prepared for a wait.
-Appointments often run several weeks out.
-In the meantime, some landlords in La Linea will accept a provisional rental agreement while you await your NIE, but not all of them.
+Bring the same documents and be prepared to wait, as appointments often run several weeks out.
+Some private landlords in La Línea will accept a provisional rental agreement while your NIE is being processed, but this is not universal and you should not rely on it.

 It saves weeks of stress after arrival.
 The process at the consulate is slower but you can get on with your move without being stuck waiting for an appointment in Algeciras.